-At HandMade Theatre we are dedicated to providing arts activities to those with cognitive impairments-especially those living with Dementia-and their families.
+At HandMade Theatre we are dedicated to providing access to creative arts for those with dementia and cognitive impairments.

-We run bespoke projects working within care homes and hospitals to provide engaging and inspiring activities accessible to all.
-We believe that using the arts can help patients to gain confidence in communicating, improve mobility and help to tackle isolation for sufferers.
+We run weekly sessions in care homes and community settings to provide engaging and inspiring creative activities accessible to all.
+We believe that using the arts can build confidence, communication, improve mobility and help tackle isolation .

-This work is currently funded by Trusts, Foundations and private donations.
-Please consider supporting us to continue this vital work.
+This work is funded by Trusts, Foundations and private donations.

 Projects: